 The Party is Not Over Yet

 You have come to the right place!
 Our brains are capable of significant change at any age, provided the right input.
 Find out what you need for effective motor learning, independent of age.
+My background in physics, strength and conditioning coaching, and lots of research about neuroplasticity will guide you into significantly improving from your current level.
 Learn about the biomechanics relevant for ballet and how to prepare YOUR body for strong and graceful movements - in class, for your Instagram, or on stage.
-So while it’s clear where all the limited adult ballet messaging came from (basically from a time when science still believed the brain to be fixed after childhood), it won’t hold when challenged.
+So while it’s clear where all the limited adult ballet messaging came from (basically from a time when science still believed the brain to be fixed after childhood), you can now safely put it behind you.

 The Late Party Mission